 Government remittances consist of amounts (such as property taxes, sales taxes and payroll withholding taxes) required to be paid to government authorities and are recognized when the amounts come due.
-In respect of government remittances, (\$9) (2020 - \$83) is included within accounts payable and accrued liabilities.
+In respect of government remittances, \$868 (2021 - \$9) is included within accounts receivables.